Steh/steh.github.io/_posts/2023-02-01-Splunk_building_better_notables.md

 toc: true
 excerpt: "A Few Tipps to build better notables in Splunk ES"
 ---

+Notables in Splunk Enterprise Security (ES) are records of security-related events that require further investigation or action by security analysts.
+Notables are created by rules in Splunk ES that detect suspicious or anomalous behavior in the security data.

 ## Contributing Events

 * add a search that will show you the search results that lead to the notables